 More than 98% of universities in the U.K. accept TOEFL scores, including 100% of the elite Russell Group universities, providing a fair and unbiased alternative.

-The TOEFL iBT test measures all English-language skills and takes approximately 3.5 hours to complete.
-The four skills are broken up as follows:
+The TOEFL iBT test is taken on a computer at secure, authorized TOEFL iBT test center.
+The test measures all four English-language skills and takes approximately 3 hours to complete.
+The four sections are as follows:

 Listen to lectures and conversations, and respond to questions

 Read a passage, listen to a recording, and then type your written response

 The TOEFL test is offered over 50 times a year at secure, ETS-authorized test centers around the world.
 There are more than 4,000 TOEFL test centers worldwide, and you can use the official TOEFL website to find one near you.

 Registration opens 5-6 months before each test date.
 It is highly recommended that you register early to ensure you get a spot for your desired date and location.